JohnEarnest/Mako/docs/makoBasics.md

 Mako uses a single, contiguous addressing space for memory.
 The first dozen or so memory locations contain _registers_ which control I/O devices and dictate the layout of important memory regions.
 Maker exposes constants which allow you to treat registers as Forth variables.
 In this section we will deal with the most basic of these registers, and later we will discuss the specialized graphics registers controlling the Grid and Sprites.

 `PC` contains Mako's program counter.
-Maker initializes this register to point to the first byte of a word called `main`, our entrypoint.
+Maker initializes this register to point to the first cell of a word called `main`, our entrypoint.

 `DP` contains the address of the top element of the parameter stack, and `RP` does likewise for the return stack.
 Both stacks grow downwards- that is, the stack pointers are incremented as elements are pushed onto the stack.
 Maker allocates 50 cells for each by default, but this behavior can be overridden if you create your own array definitions with the names `data-stack` or `return-stack`.